Learn more about Metromile in our deep-dive analysis of the telematics-powered insurance company.

 It’s worth noting that although Metromile has an A+ rating with the Better Business Bureau, there are still several complaints about the company.
 Most of those complaints stem around rates rising without warning or explanation, a poor claims process and a lack of communication from customer service.

 In the end, it’s your decision.
-Whether you sign up with Metromile or not, it's a good idea to reassess your car insurance situation once every six months.
+Whether you sign up with Metromile or not, it's a good idea to reassess your car insurance situation once every six months to ensure you are getting the best price.
 Enter your ZIP code below to see what you could save.